 - There are few other ways to enter the Private equity firms, too, such as from engineering, accounting, and consultation profiles.
 To migrate from other posts to the PE domain, the primary lookout is the relevant experience for the job and what the prospective employee could add from his side.
 Mostly, employees from the top accounting firms(involved in PE deals), engineers with a strong understanding in Finance (either acquired through the courses or otherwise), experience in investment banking vertical, could elevate the chances of getting hired because of their knowledge in different fields, contacts in the industry, and accustomed behavior towards the required work.

 The Career Path of Private Equity Associate

-- Despite such rich experience, a private equity associate lives a peaceful life, when compared to an investment Banker.
+- Despite such a rich experience, a private equity associate lives a peaceful life when compared to an investment Banker.
 It is not a 9-5 job but mainly offers an enjoyable weekend to live on, and enjoy an excellent work-life balance to catch up on family, friends, and other hobbies.

 Although the PE associate role has its cons, it’s is quite an excellent opportunity to work in a PE firm to achieve a holistic knowledge about investing and funding.
 It unveils the opportunity to grow faster in the mentor-ship of wise, refined, and seasoned senior partners.